-Fiscal Year Long-Term Debt Maturities
+Fiscal Year L ong-Term Debt Maturities

-2016 \$ -

-2017 87.2
+2017 \$ 87.2

 2018 161.0

 2019

 2020

+2021

-During fiscal 2015, the Company increased its net level of outstanding debt and capital leases by \$3.8 million, specifically related to capital leases, compared to a reduction of \$0.8 million in fiscal 2014.
-No debt matured during fiscal 2015, 2014 or 2013.
+During fiscal 2016, the Company decreased its net level of outstanding debt and capital leases by \$3.0 million, specifically related to capital leases, compared to an increase of \$3.8 million in fiscal 2015.
+No debt matured during fiscal 2016, 2015 or 2014.

 Subordinated Debentures.
-As of January 30, 2016, the Company had \$200 million outstanding of its 7.5% subordinated debentures due August 1, 2038.
+As of January 28, 2017, the Company had \$200 million outstanding of its 7.5% subordinated debentures due August 1, 2038.
 All of these subordinated debentures were held by Dillard's Capital Trust I, a 100% owned, unconsolidated finance subsidiary of the Company.
 The Company has the right to defer the payment of interest on the subordinated debentures at any time for a period not to exceed 20 consecutive quarters; however, the Company has no present intention of exercising this right to defer interest payments.

-Fiscal 2016 Outlook
+Fiscal 2017 Outlook

-During fiscal 2016, the Company expects to finance its capital expenditures and its working capital requirements, as well as stock repurchases and the payment of dividends from cash on hand, cash flows generated from operations and utilization of the credit facility.
+During fiscal 2017, the Company expects to finance its capital expenditures and its working capital requirements, as well as stock repurchases and the payment of dividends from cash on hand, cash flows generated from operations and utilization of the credit facility.
 At present, there are numerous general business and economic factors impacting the retail industry that could affect the Company's liquidity.
-These factors include: consumer confidence; high levels of unemployment in various sectors; economic instability around the globe; and other factors that are both separate from, and outgrowths of, these factors.
+These factors include: consumer confidence; economic instability around the globe; and other factors that are both separate from, and outgrowths of, these factors.
 These conditions could impact our net sales which may result in reduced cash flows if we are unable to appropriately manage our inventory levels and expenses.
 Depending upon our actual and anticipated sources and uses of liquidity, the Company will from time to time consider possible financing transactions, the proceeds of which could be used to refinance current indebtedness or for other corporate purposes.